 Battery life and charging

-If you decide to go with a wireless mouse, the battery life is a key factor to consider.
+If you decide to go with a wireless mouse, battery life is a key factor to consider.
 Choose models with long battery life, preferably more than 24 hours, to ensure that you can use the mouse for extended gaming sessions without interruption.

 Consider investing in a charging dock or a backup battery to ensure that your mouse is always ready when you need it.
 Some models also offer the option to charge while in use, which can be useful if you forget to charge your mouse before a gaming session.